thefcraft/Tab-Manager-Extension-PRO/README.md

 - [ ] Optional: add feature to add tags + description on workflow.
 - [ ] make it more responsive by adding collapsible sidebar

+## Build

+just run `python build.py` it will generate out-extension and out-extension-firefox

 ## Features

 - Create multiple workspaces to organize your tabs